-- 2.7.1.1 A food defense threat assessment shall be conducted to identify potential threats that can be caused by a deliberate act of sabotage or terrorist-like incident. - 2.7.1.2 A food defense plan shall be documented, implemented, and maintained based on the threat assessment (refer to 2.7.1.1).
+- 2.7.1.1 A food/product defense threat assessment shall be conducted to identify potential threats as a result of a deliberate act of sabotage or terrorist-like incident. - 2.7.1.2 A food defense plan shall be documented, implemented, and maintained based on the threat assessment (refer to 2.7.1.1).
 The food defense plan shall meet legislative requirements as applicable and shall include at a minimum: - i.
 The methods, responsibility, and criteria for preventing food adulteration caused by a deliberate act of sabotage or terrorist-like incident; - ii.
 The name of the senior site management person responsible for food defense; - iii.
-The methods implemented to ensure only authorized personnel have access to production equipment and vehicles, manufacturing, and storage areas through designated access points; - iv.
-The methods implemented to protect sensitive processing points from intentional adulteration; - The measures taken to ensure the secure receipt and storage of raw materials, ingredients, packaging, equipment, and hazardous chemicals to protect them from deliberate acts of sabotage or terrorist-like incidents; - vi.
-The measures implemented to ensure raw materials, ingredients, packaging (including labels), work-in-progress, process inputs, and finished products are held under secure storage and transportation conditions; and - vii.
-The methods implemented to record and control access to the premises by site personnel, contractors, and visitors. - 2.7.1.3 Instruction shall be provided to all relevant staff on the effective implementation of the food defense plan (refer to 2.9.2.1). - 2.7.1.4 The food defense threat assessment and prevention plan shall be reviewed and tested at least annually or when the threat level, as defined in the threat assessment, changes.
-Records of reviews and tests of the food defense plan shall be maintained.
+The methods implemented to ensure only authorized personnel have access to production equipment, vehicles, and storage areas through designated access points; - iv.
+The methods implemented to protect sensitive operational points from intentional adulteration; - v.
+The measures taken to ensure the secure receipt and storage of inputs, equipment, and hazardous chemicals to protect them from deliberate acts of sabotage or terrorist-like incident; - vi.
+The measures implemented to ensure inputs and products are held under secure storage and transportation conditions; and - vii.
+The methods implemented to record and control access to the premises by employees, contractors, and visitors. - 2.7.1.3 Instruction shall be provided to all relevant staff on the effective implementation of the food defense plan (refer to 2.9.2.1). - 2.7.1.4 The food defense threat assessment and prevention plan shall be reviewed and tested at least annually or when the threat level, as defined in the threat assessment, changes. - Records of reviews of the food defense plan shall be maintained.